julien-nc/phonetrack/README.md

 Public page works like main page except there is only one session displayed, everything is read-only and there is no need to be logged in.

-This app is tested with Owncloud 10/Nextcloud 12 with Firefox 56+ and Chromium.
+This app is tested with Owncloud 10/Nextcloud 12 and 13 with Firefox 57+ and Chromium.

 This app is under development.